 Mohammad Boroughani: A Revolutionary Court sentenced the 19-year-old to death in November for “enmity against God.”
 Boroughani was tried along with Mohammad Ghobadlou, Saman Seydi Yasin, and at least three other men in late October.
 In mid-January 2023, his sentence was reportedly suspended for further review by the Supreme Court.
 He had allegedly set fire to a government building and injured a police officer.

 Mohammad Ghobadlou: A Revolutionary Court sentenced the 22-year-old barber to death between late October and early November for “corruption on earth.”
 Ghobadlou also reportedly faced a second death sentence for the same charges in a Tehran criminal court.
 On December 24, the Supreme Court rejected his appeal.
 He had allegedly run over a group of security officers with a car in September—one was killed and five others injured.
 At the beginning of February 2023, Ghobadlou’s death sentence was suspended to allow the family of the dead security officer to ask for or reject retribution.
+In July, his death sentence was reportedly revoked.
+The supreme court referred his case to a different jurisdiction to “deal with issues relating to his mental health,” Iranian media reported.

 #SayTheirNames Mahan Sadrat (Sedarat) Madani is a young protester but Iran's authorities are preparing to execute the 22-year-old just a month after he underwent a grossly unfair trial before a Revolutionary Court in Tehran on 3 November. pic.twitter.com/HGSMFEnIjn— Amnesty Norway (@Amnesty_Norge) December 15, 2022

 Sahand Nour Mohammadzadeh: A Revolutionary Court sentenced the 25-year-old bodybuilding star to death in December for “enmity against God.”
 He was also accused of assembly and collusion to act against national security as well as disrupting public order.
 In late December, the Supreme Court accepted his appeal and returned his case to the Revolutionary Court.
 He had allegedly destroyed highway railings and set fire to trash cans and car tires in late September.
+In March 2023, his death sentence was reportedly commuted.
+Mohammadzadeh was instead sentenced to six years in prison and 10 years of exile in southern Kerman province.

 Manouchehr Mehman Navaz: A Revolutionary Court sentenced the 45-year-old to death in mid-November for “enmity against God.”
 He was also accused of assembly and collusion to act against national security and disrupting public order.
 He had allegedly set a government building and six cars on fire.